 Remove with a spatula and transfer to a plate lined with kitchen towel to absorbe any excess oil.

 Repeat with the remaining doughnuts and balls.

-Serve with sour cream and cherry or any other jam you prefer.
+Serve with sour cream and jam.

 - To see the measurements in cups and ounces, please click on the US CUSTOMARY link.